saultyevil/OpenMP-Affinity-Scheduler/README.md

+Note, this was created very early on in my programming career - pls ignore the Makefile mess.
+I wish C had a better build system.

 A scheduling method developed for ACM2 which allows threads to share work between other threads once a thread has finished its assigned work in its own local set of iterations.
 The directory `source` contains all of the source code for the affinity scheduler.

 To build the scheduler, use the Makefile of your choice.
 If you are building on OS X, you will need to use gcc-7 or some other C compiler which supports the -fopenmp flag as the version of Clang which ships with OS X by default does not.
-Otherwise, if you are using L00nix, you can use `MakefileGCC` and if you are building on a machine where the Cray Compiler is available, use `MakefileCC` to build, i.e. to build and run using GCC7 (such as on OS X)
+Otherwise, if you are using Linux, you can use `MakefileGCC` and if you are building on a machine where the Cray Compiler is available, use `MakefileCC` to build, i.e. to build and run using GCC7 (such as on OS X)

 ```
 $ cp MakefileGCC7 Makefile